MistyCommunity/Documentation/src/content/misty-ii/net-sdk/net-skill-architecture.md

 ### `NativeRobotSkill`

-You must also implement a new `NativeRobotSkill`.
+Each .NET skill must also implement a new `NativeRobotSkill`.
 The constructor for this class requires two parameters:

 * a name for the skill (used in the Skill Runner web page)
 * a unique GUID (used by Misty to identify your skill)